MasonSandau/python-obfuscator/README.md

-# python-obfuscator
-different obfuscator/encryptions methods made by me and some from others in the comunnity.

-Obfuscate your python code to make it almost impsossible to read but a computer can still understand it without a flaw.

-(Sorry for shit documentation and horrible commenting.
-Also sorry for the terrible variable names lol :)

-# Update V2.4
-Added Kramer obfuscation method as an external module (#3) (https://github.com/billythegoat356/Kramer)

-Added a version check t ocheck version of repo and client version.

-# V2 RELEASE!
-Info:

-V2 comes built with modules instead of using one big file, so the code can be expanded and even you can create your own modules for expansion!

-V2 also comes in with other built in tools!
-Such as error encrypting and VM detection.
-All of which can be modified to your taste!

-# Options! (and the meaning of each one)

-Each option of the obfuscator is used for a purpose, here I will tell you what they mean and what they do.

-Layers:
-  - Layer 1: This layer is for the first iteration of base64 encoding.
-  - Layer 2: This is 2 layers in one, it is a combination of binary encryption and list encrypting.
-  - Layer 3: Layer 3 is splitting of the code with 1's and i's.
-  - Layer 4: Secondary base64 encryption this time with a different method
-  - Layer 5: Pickle serialization so it can't be read by a human.
-  - Layer 6: Pickle serialization for no-tamper exploitation.
-When unserialized the code is ran to check if someone has tampered with the code
-External Layers:
-  - Layer 1: py_fuscate method
-  - Layer 2: wodx_obfuscate method
-  - Layer 3: kramer method

-custom_input (True/False): If True a custom input of a file will be needed to then be imported as code.
-If False a varaible will be used to determine the code to obfuscate.

-custom_output (True/False): If True the output of the encrypted file will be output as what you set it to.
-If false the code will be exported as "obfuscated.py" and rewrite any other "obfuscated.py" that was there (if any).

-speed_test (True/False): If true your code will be ran with subproccess.call to test speed difference in normal obfuscation vs ast obfsucation.
-(Wonky and really weird I really just used this to debug stuff)

-add_vm_detection_to_script (True/False): This will add the vm detection to your code at the very top of it.
-Learn more about the code in vmcheck_code.txt.

-minify_original_code (True/False): This will use python minifier to make your code smaller.
-This could be considered a obfuscation tenique as well.

-add_error_encryption (True/False): This will add error encryption to your program, you will get a private_key.pem to use to decrypt errors.
-If your program encounters an error the end user will not be able to see the error.
-(Use error_decoder.py to decode errors so you can see what the error is)

-do_ast_encrypt (True/False): This will try to do the ast encryption making your code lots safer, but making it quite a bit slower.
-It's very buggy fyi.

-var_type (1, 2, and 3): This will determine how you want your names/patterns of the variables used.
-1=1,0
-2=I,1
-3=O,0
+# Python Obfuscator

+A versatile tool for obfuscating Python code using a variety of techniques, including custom methods and contributions from the community.
+This tool is designed to make your Python code highly resistant to reverse engineering while ensuring that it remains fully functional for execution.

+# Key Features

+- Obfuscation Layers: Apply multiple layers of encryption and encoding to make code virtually unreadable to humans while remaining interpretable by machines.
+- Modular Architecture (Version 2): Easily expandable with custom modules to fit your specific needs.
+- Integrated Tools: Includes optional features like error encryption and virtual machine (VM) detection for enhanced security.

+# Version Updates
+Version 2.4
+- Added the Kramer obfuscation method as an external module (#3).
+- Implemented a version checker to ensure compatibility between the repository and client versions.
+Version 2
+- Transitioned to a modular design for better scalability and customization.
+- Introduced additional tools, including error encryption and VM detection, all of which can be configured to your preferences.

+# Obfuscation Options
+Obfuscation Layers
+Each layer provides a unique level of encryption or encoding to protect your code:

+Layer 1: Initial Base64 encoding.

+Layer 2: Combines binary encryption and list-based encoding.

+Layer 3: Code splitting using patterns of 1 and i.

+Layer 4: Secondary Base64 encoding with a modified approach.

+Layer 5: Pickle serialization to obscure readability.

+Layer 6: Pickle serialization with anti-tamper functionality; the deserialized code checks for tampering.

+# External Layers:

+- py_fuscate method
+- wodx_obfuscate method
+- Kramer method

+# Configuration Options

+custom_input (True/False): Determines whether to input the code from a custom file (True) or use a variable (False).

+custom_output (True/False): If True, specifies a custom filename for the obfuscated output.
+If False, outputs as obfuscated.py, overwriting any existing file with the same name.

+speed_test (True/False): Runs a subprocess to compare performance between standard and AST-based obfuscation.
+(Primarily for debugging purposes.)

+add_vm_detection_to_script (True/False): Inserts VM detection code at the beginning of your script.
+Refer to vmcheck_code.txt for more details.

+minify_original_code (True/False): Minifies your code to reduce its size, serving as an additional obfuscation layer.

+add_error_encryption (True/False): Encrypts error messages, generating a private_key.pem for decryption.
+Use error_decoder.py to view the errors during debugging.

+do_ast_encrypt (True/False): Applies AST-based encryption for heightened security.
+Note: This can significantly slow down execution and is considered experimental.

+var_type (1, 2, or 3): Specifies the naming convention for variables:

+1 = Numeric (1, 0)

+2 = Alphanumeric (I, 1)

+3 = Alphabetic (O, 0)

+This tool is designed with flexibility and customization in mind.
+While the documentation and variable names are subject to improvement, the functionality delivers robust protection for your Python scripts.